-The Portfolio may invest up to 20% of its assets in government securities and/or bonds that are rated Baa or above by Moody's or have an equivalent rating from any other independent bond rating agency, or, if unrated, are determined to be of comparable quality by the advisor.
+The Portfolio may invest up to 20% of its assets in government securities and/or bonds that are rated Baa or above by Moody's; have an equivalent rating by any other independent bond rating agency; or, if unrated, are determined to be of comparable quality by the Portfolio's advisor.
 These are commonly referred to as investment-grade securities.

-The Portfolio will only invest in bonds and loans that, at the time of initial investment, are rated Caa or higher by Moody's or have an equivalent rating from any other independent bond rating agency, or, if unrated, are determined to be of comparable quality by the advisor.
+The Portfolio will only invest in bonds and loans that, at the time of initial investment, are rated Caa or above by Moody's; have an equivalent rating by any other independent bond rating agency; or, if unrated, are determined to be of comparable quality by the Portfolio's advisor.
 However, the Portfolio may continue to hold bonds that have been downgraded, even if they would no longer be eligible for purchase by the Portfolio.